 Conflict of interest

+The Conflict of Interest policy lives on the NWiR website under the Resources for Board of Directors page.

 NWIR is an organization focused on the empowerment of women and advocation of women’s issues, supported by our four pillars: Education, Mentoring, Membership, and Recruitment.
 While we welcome and support the diversity of our membership, any/all comments and viewpoints of our officers, directors, members, association management, or sponsors are specifically and individually their own and not an endorsement or representation of NWIR.

 If a member has a direct or indirect financial interest, as defined below, has a duty to disclose same and the board of directors will determine whether a conflict of interest exists.
 A financial interest is not necessarily a conflict of interest.